Nolan Arenado Player Props: Cardinals vs. Mets

-On Friday, Nolan Arenado (.757 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:10 PM ET.
+On Saturday, Nolan Arenado (hitting .368 in his past 10 games) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Giants.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Nolan Arenado Game Info & Props vs. the Mets